 After a very poorly wrapped bandage was applied I waited for a staff doctor to check on my leg so I could go home after 2 days in the hospital.
 She came, and told me to not yet wear my brace, my compression stocking, or move around much.
 Eventually, this would all be a different story from my doctor in Heidelberg.

 I hobbled out of the hospital at a snail’s pace.
 I was allowed to put just 5 kilograms (10 pounds) of weight on my bad leg and was so nervous to do too much.
 As I walked out, my leg kept painfully seizing up and almost doing a small kick without my control.
 It was freaking me out.

 As soon as I got in the car I burst into tears.
 Michael let me wail all the way home.
 He truly is the best caretaker ever because this is affecting him just as much me.
 Living in Europe has already proven to be very inconvenient.
-But without my help, he’s had to do all the grocery shopping, taken the dogs out three times a day, feed them, and also take care of me.
+But without my help, he’s had to do all the grocery shopping, take the dogs out three times a day, feed them, and also take care of me.
 And I was in more pain than I’d ever been in before.
 We decided this just wasn’t normal and we needed something stronger.
 When we called the surgeon’s office we were told the only way to get additional medicine was to make the hour long journey back and be seen in person.